johngitahi/notes/content/blog/goals.md

 I choose to end this piece of writing with this quote from *Crime and Punishment*, reminding me to not lose sight of the goals/moral code I have set:

-> Your worst sin is that you've destroyed and betrayed yourself for nothing ~ Dostoevsky
+> Your worst sin is that you've destroyed and betrayed yourself for nothing